-The Office of Safety & Security distributes Campus Safety Alerts in various ways.
+The Safety and Security Department distributes Campus Safety Alerts in various ways.
 Once the office determines that an alert is warranted, the department e-mails the announcement and posts it on the Eastern Maine Community College portal as well as posting it on our website (www.emcc.edu).
 The Rave Alert System allows student, faculty and staff to receive notifications through text, email, voicemail or a combination of the three.